collabapilab/ltrcol-2574-portal/README.md

 ### Step 3

-Now you need to start the web service with ```python -m flask run``` in order to start the Flask development server.
+Now you need to start the web service with ```./app.py``` in order to start the Flask development server.

 ### Step 4